Icelk/kvarn/roadmap.md

 - [ ] Implement an easy-to-configure proxy extension in kvarn_extensions
 - [ ] If-Modified-Since header to increase client cache performance
 - [ ] Move core stuff
+- [ ] Smart push with id (so all other data isn't pushed on every request)

 # v0.4.0 WebSockets & Auth